NomicFoundation/hardhat-ignition/CONTRIBUTING.md

 Ignition is a `typescript` project managed by `npm`.

-The install the dependencies, run `npm` in the project root:
+To install the dependencies, run `npm` in the project root:

 ```shell
 npm install